adrsed/Hunter-s-Trix-Metadata-Parser/README.md

 ## Usage
 ### Requirements
-You will need to work with the command line (for now), so a tiny bit of computer magic is required.
+You will need to work with the command line, so a tiny bit of computer wizardry is required.

 The [metaflac](https://xiph.org/flac/documentation_tools_metaflac.html) CLI binary needs to be installed and working.
 If you are on Windows, a simple way is to have the ``metaflac.exe`` in the same directory as ``trix_parser.py``

-You can copy ```trix_parser.py``` to some folder in your python path, if you don't you simply will have to use the full path to the file in step 2.
+You can copy ```trix_parser.py``` to some folder in your python path, if you don't you simply will have to use the full path to the file in step 1.

 ### Running the parser
 0. Torrent a volume of your choosing, the directory name should look something